 We wish your dissertation to be the one that’s been filed and never thought about again except turning it into a book later.

-It is very important to learn about the structure if you want to know how to write a dissertation.
+It is very important to learn about the structure if you want to know how to write good-quality dissertations.
 This section will provide the primary dissertation points.
 It’s a general structure that you can use as a skeleton for your project and start editing if needed.
 However, keep in mind that dissertation requirements vary based on the university, discipline, course, faculty, etc. Ph.D. candidates work on different projects with a high degree of flexibility.
 Typically, a dissertation consists of the following sections.

 Put the key information: your name, the department, the degree program, the date of submission and dissertation topic.